Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Lore/As in the Beginning.md

  - Precipitation imposes a –2 penalty on all vision- or hearing-based rolls.
  - Winds impose a –3 penalty on movement actions, ranged attacks, and similar rolls.
  - Airborne characters and trivial opponents treat all movement as difficult terrain.
- - Characters exposed to the storm suffer an environmental hazard with difficulty 2, Damage 10L/hour; a failed roll indicates they’ve been struck by lightning.
+ - Characters exposed to the storm suffer an [[Environmental Hazards|environmental hazard]] with difficulty 2, Damage 10L/hour; a failed roll indicates they’ve been struck by lightning.
 The storm lasts (Dragon-Blood’s successes/2) hours, rounded up, but can be dispersed earlier through magic or the creative actions of characters.

 ### Earth